POINTE

 Your safety is most important and moving onto pointe too quickly can be dangerous.
 We recommend focussing on how you can improve your own strength and technique rather than comparing yourself against anyone else.

-• 6th Position reserves the right to advise discretion regarding the physio assessment for dancers who have been dancing en pointe elsewhere.
+• 6th Position reserves the right to advise discretion regarding the physio assessment for dancers who have recent experience dancing en pointe.

 Please email studio@6thposition.com.au with information regarding your experience, including any exams or assessments you have previously undertaken.

-You may be asked to attend an assessment if the teacher has concerns for your safety.
+You may be asked to attend an assessment if the teacher has concerns for your safety, or if there has been an extended break since you last danced en pointe.

 • We recommend joining the Beginner Pointe Class (Tuesdays 6pm) as well as the Dance Conditioning class (Sundays 10:30am).
 This class teaches you various techniques for strengthening and articulating your feet and ankles, as well as working on your alignment for all dancing.